Sub-goal 2: Economic equality

 Part-time and unpaid work

 One in five women, but only one in ten men, work part-time.
 A significant reason for both women and men is that they are not offered full-time work.
-Other reasons that are more common for women than men include caring for children, other family reasons, and the physical or psychological demands of the job.
+Other reasons more common for women than men include caring for children, other family reasons, and the physical or psychological demands of the job.

 The proportion of women citing childcare as a reason for part-time work has decreased in recent years, while the proportion of part-time working men who care for children or close relatives has almost doubled.